 - Comprehensive archaeological studies of the Alsek and Tatshenshini River corridors are not yet complete.
 If you come across a site or artifact of cultural significance you are encouraged to report its location and what you saw to the BC Parks office in Atlin at (250) 651-7634.
-Please remember that it is an offence to damage or remove any natural or cultural resource from a Provincial Park.
+Please remember that it is an offence to damage or remove any natural or cultural resource from a park.

 - Despite the great diversity of life found in the Tatshenshini, existence for its inhabitants can be a fragile one.
 Winters are long, the growing season is short and damaged vegetation rehabilitates slowly.
 This is one reason why no motorized vehicles are allowed off the highway, except in the winter when snowmobiling is allowed within a specified area.
 Visitors are asked to take special care to minimize impact on the landscape.
 Please pack out your litter and plan any camping or campfires so there is no evidence of your passage.
 This will ensure that future travelers will experience the same wilderness that you do.

 - Survey Lake is a site of cultural and spiritual importance to the Champagne and Aishihik First Nations and has been impacted by recreational users.
 Guidelines for access to cultural sites and still being developed.
 As such, the Order of the Regional Director has identified this site as closed to floatplane access until November 1, 2024.

 Maps and Brochures